 - Click Continue.

-Set up the fields that are be passed through to FYI
+Set up the fields to be passed through to FYI

 Using the metadata from the documents being handed over to FYI, you customize where the documents are sent to and any information that is passed through to FYI such as the filing details, for example, the name of the document.
 Some of these are required.